Single-photon cooling in microwave magneto-mechanics

-The microwave cavity response is obtained via transmission measurements through the waveguide, Fig.~\ref{fig:setup}e (see supplementary information).
-A fit to the line shape~\cite{probst_efficient_2015} gives a maximal frequency $\omega_c / 2 \pi = \SI{8.167}{GHz}$ and a linewidth $\kappa / 2 \pi = \SI{2.8}{MHz}$, where coupling to the waveguide and internal losses contribute equally to the linewidth with $\kappa_c / 2 \pi \simeq \kappa_I / 2 \pi \simeq \SI{1.4}{MHz}$.
-The internal losses set a lower bound on the total linewidth.
-To control the cavity frequency, an external magnetic field is applied through the SQUID loop by using coils, Figure~\ref{fig:setup}f.
-The slope of the flux map gives the sensitivity to magnetic fields, $\partial \omega_c / \partial \phi_{\text{ext}}$, which directly sets the coupling, see equation~(\ref{equ:g0}).
+The microwave cavity response is obtained via transmission measurements through the waveguide, Fig.~\ref{fig:setup}(e)~\cite{noauthor_see_nodate}. {Fitting the model for a resonator in notch configuration~\cite{probst_efficient_2015, khalil_analysis_2012} to our line shape gives a frequency $\omega_c / 2 \pi = \SI{8.167}{GHz}$ and a linewidth $\kappa / 2 \pi = \SI{2.8}{MHz}$, where coupling to the waveguide and internal losses contribute equally to the linewidth with $\kappa_c / 2 \pi \simeq \kappa_I / 2 \pi \simeq \SI{1.4}{MHz}$.} The internal losses set a lower bound on the total linewidth.
+To control the cavity frequency, an external magnetic field is applied through the SQUID loop by using coils, Fig.~\ref{fig:setup}(f).
+The slope of the flux map gives the sensitivity to magnetic fields, $\partial \omega_c / \partial \phi_{\text{ext}}$, which directly sets the coupling (equation~\ref{equ:g0}).
 The mechanical resonator modulates the response of the microwave cavity at its frequency $\omega_m$.
 We use a microwave probe tone close to the cavity resonance which, in the bad cavity limit $\kappa \gg \omega_m$, is amplitude modulated at the mechanical frequency.
-By performing a homodyne measurement we directly obtain the thermal noise power spectrum from the cantilever, Fig.~\ref{fig:setup}g.
-A fit with a damped harmonic resonator model gives a mechanical frequency $\omega_m = \SI{274383.13(3)}{\hertz}$ and a linewidth $\Gamma_m = \SI{0.3(1)}{Hz}$.
+By performing a homodyne measurement we directly obtain the thermal noise power spectrum from the cantilever, Fig.~\ref{fig:setup}(g).
+A fit with a damped harmonic resonator model gives a mechanical frequency $\omega_m/2 \pi = \SI{274383.13(3)}{\hertz}$ and a linewidth $\Gamma_m/2 \pi = \SI{0.3(1)}{Hz}$.